marekmaskarinec/umboxs/static/docs/cli.md

 `run_windows` in [`pak.json` reference](pakjson.md)), running `pak run args`
 will execute the run script and pass the excess flags to it.

+> NOTE: When running a package, the directories of all dependencies are added
+> to the system PATH.

 ## Managing dependencies

 One of main PAK features is dependency management.
 You can add dependencies